tbolis/react-sketch/README.md

 In order to build from source, read the [relevant instructions](http://fabricjs.com/fabric-intro-part-4#node) first.

-On an ubuntu machine perform the following steps to install, node version should be >=0.4.0 && <1.0.0, tested with 0.12.12
+On an ubuntu machine perform the following steps to install, node version should be >=0.4.0 && <1.0.0, tested with 0.12.12.
+This is only for installation (npm install) we can then change back to a newer stable node version

 ```sh
 $ sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev